How to configure CORS for Pley

 {

-// No Origin request header found
+// No Origin header found—nothing to do

 return;